corda/corda-docs-portal/content/en/docs/corda-os/4.8/run-your-cordapp.md

    * Mac OSX: `runnodes`
    * Windows: `runnodes.bat`

-This will start a terminal window for each node.
+This starts a terminal window for each node.
 Give each node a moment to start - you’ll know it’s ready when its terminal windows displays the message “Welcome to the Corda interactive shell.”.